callstack/react-native-builder-bob/README.md

    It's usually good to point to your source code with the `react-native` field to make debugging easier.
 Metro already supports compiling a lot of new syntaxes including JSX, Flow and TypeScript and it will use this field if present.

    If you're building TypeScript definition files, also make sure that the `types` field points to a correct path.
-Depending on the project configuration, the path can be different for you than the example snippet.
+Depending on the project configuration, the path can be different for you than the example snippet (e.g. `lib/typescript/index.d.ts` if you have only the `src` directory).

-4. Add the output directory to `.gitignore` and `.eslintignore`
+1. Add the output directory to `.gitignore` and `.eslintignore`

    ```gitignore
    # generated files by bob
    lib/
    ```

-5. Add the output directory to `jest.modulePathIgnorePatterns` if you use [Jest](https://jestjs.io)
+1. Add the output directory to `jest.modulePathIgnorePatterns` if you use [Jest](https://jestjs.io)

    ```json
    "modulePathIgnorePatterns": ["<rootDir>/lib/"]